kercre123/victor/README.md

 git submodule update --recursive
 ```

+### Git LFS

+We use a the git-lfs extension to handle large files in the source.
+To
+use it:

+    brew install git-lfs # initial config
+    cd <victor-dir>
+	git lfs install
+	git lfs pull

 ### Miscellaneous setup

 1. To speed up builds, [install `ccache`](/docs/ccache.md) on your system and the build system will automatically start using it.